7 Style Secrets From Tessa Thompson’s Sorry to Bother You You Probably Missed

 "They were lines in the script," Deirdra revealed when we asked where to buy her accessories, "Boots had detailed, 'Tell homeland security we're the bomb.
 Murder, murder,.
 Kill, kill.'
 All of these were callouts in the script.
 It was my job as a designer to decide how they were going to be made and what they would be made out of."

-Cue Monster's Inc. Art Director and graphic artist, J. Otto Seibold, who designed each pair of earrings.
-Then, the costume creator took his work to a local vendor to be 3-D printed on a lightweight material, so they didn't hurt Tessa's ears.
+Cue Monster's Inc. Art Director and graphic artist, J. Otto Seibold, who designed the graphics of each pair of earrings.
+Then, the costume creator took his art to a local vendor to be 3-D printed.
+She designed the overall look using lightweight material, so they didn't hurt Tessa's ears.

 Courtesy Sorry to Bother You